MuhamadRezkaAlAnshori/vnc-containers/README.md

 ```

 > [!NOTE]
-> ⚠️ This step is required because this image is meant to be used as a base image.
+> This step is required because this image is meant to be used as a base image.
-> You should call /opt/run_ui.sh in your own ENTRYPOINT or CMD when extending the image.
+> You should call `/opt/run_ui.sh` in your own `ENTRYPOINT` or `CMD` when extending the image.

 4. Access the GUI